As shutdown lingers, Pelosi asks Trump to delay State of Union address

 The Washington Post reported that Food and Drug Administration workers also have been called to work without pay during the shutdown.

+The shutdown began on Dec.
+22 after Trump insisted he would not sign legislation funding the idled government agencies unless it included more than $5 billion for the border wall.

+The wall was a signature campaign promise of his before the 2016 presidential election.
+Trump said at the time Mexico would pay for it but has since reversed himself, denying that he ever said Mexico would directly pay the bill.

-Additional reporting by Susan Cornwell, Susan Heavey, Steve Holland and David Morgan; Writing by Makini Brice and James Oliphant; Editing by Steve Orlofsky and Bill Trott
+Additional reporting by Susan Cornwell, Richard Cowan, Ginger Gibson, Susan Heavey, Steve Holland and David Morgan; Writing by Makini Brice and James Oliphant; Editing by Steve Orlofsky, Bill Trott and Jonathan Oatis